 As COVID-19 rates continue to climb across North Carolina, whether you’re in Charlotte proper or the Charlotte metropolitan area, like Gastonia, you may be wondering how to address child custody and safety across your household and your ex’s household.
 In fact, the North Carolina Family Court Advisory Commission issued updated recommendations in August.
 What do those recommendations suggest?…

 Going through a divorce is never easy, but splitting up a lifetime of memories can be even more challenging.
-In many cases, dividing your real estate, retirement and investment accounts, or bank balances is so much easier.
+In many cases, dividing your real estate, retirement, and investment accounts, or bank balances is so much easier.
 After all, splitting a bank balance down the middle is straightforward and unemotional.
 But divvying up all of…

 Are you considering international adoption?
 You probably have a laundry list of questions.
 Adoption is a process that’s filled with many roadblocks, especially when it involves multiple countries.
 International adoption may be complicated, but it’s also rewarding for parents and children around the globe.
 Here’s what you need to know before getting started.
 International Adoption…